The new Superman comes out as bisexual in an upcoming comic - KTVZ

 By Scottie Andrew, CNN

-Superman’s done it all, almost.
+Superman’s done since he first appeared in comic books 80 years ago, almost.
 He’s saved the world more than a few times.
 He’s died and come back to life.
-He dodged punches from Muhammed Ali and even faced off against White supremacists.
+He dodged punches from Muhammad Ali and even faced off against White supremacists.

 Until this year, though, every comic iteration of Superman has been besotted with longtime love Lois Lane.
-But in an upcoming issue of a new “Superman” series, the Man of Steel enters into a queer relationship — a first for the character, who’s been around for more than 80 years.
+But in an upcoming issue of a new “Superman” series, the Man of Steel enters into a queer relationship.

 The fifth issue of the DC comic series “Superman: Son of Kal-El” will confirm that the new Superman — Jon Kent, child of Clark Kent and Lane — is bisexual after falling for Jay Nakamura, a male reporter, DC announced this week.